gchure/phd/src/chapter_02/section_06_discussion.md

 question as to how the discrepancy between the theory and measurements for O3 can be reconciled.

-Despite the diversity observed in the induction profiles of each of our strains, our data are unified by their reliance on fundamental biophysical parameters.
+&nbsp;&nbsp;&nbsp;&nbsp;Despite the diversity observed in the induction profiles of each of our strains, our data are unified by their reliance on fundamental biophysical parameters.
 In particular, we have shown that our model for fold-change can be rewritten in terms of the free energy, which encompasses all of the